alsonick/lyrics-tags-generator/README.md

 > Sometimes it will generate too many tags (500 is the limit), so you'll have to delete the tags you think are least effective.

-You can use the `curl` command too if you want.
+You can also use the `curl` command too if you want.

 <img width="682" alt="Screenshot 2025-02-28 at 12 57 27" src="https://github.com/user-attachments/assets/8c5404ba-a329-4335-8869-8582e317368c" />